Kids with hearing loss get their own super 'hearo'

 What to do if your child is bullied about his hearing loss

 Children who wear hearing instruments are often the target for bullying by their peers.
-As many as 30 percent of children in grades 6 through 10 have been bullied; those with differences such as hearing aids or eyeglasses are twice as likely to be targets.
+As many as 30 percent of children in grades 6 through 10 have been bullied; those with differences such as hearing aids or eyeglasses are twice as likely to be targeted.

 So how can you help your child deal with a potential bully?
 In a July/August 2012 issue of Volta Voices, Krystyann Krywko, Ed.D. gives parents tips for helping their children become more resilient to others who bully them about their hearing loss.